lanvymai/Youtube-Videos-View/README.md

 # Exploring Factors Influencing Youtube Views

-This project aims to analyze various factors that influence the number of views on YouTube videos using data analysis and statistical techniques.
+This project aims to analyze various factors that influence the number of views on YouTube videos using data analysis and statistical techniques, as a final project ECON 275: Business Analytics @Beloit College 2021
+- Prof Disha Shende

 ## Tools Used